-The cm-cloud-check utility checks the current cloud-bursting configuration for possible problems and misconfigurations.
+The cm-cloud-check utility checks the current EC2-Classic cloud-bursting configuration for possible problems and misconfigurations.
 It reports any potential issues.
 The tool also tests communications with Amazon using some simple Amazon API calls.
+A short help can be seen with the -h| --help option.